 Financial assets and financial liabilities are recorded at fair value on initial recognition.
 Equity instruments that are quoted in an active market are subsequently measured at fair value.
 All other financial instruments are subsequently measured at cost or amortized cost.
-Financial assets measured at amortized cost include cash and cash equivalents, short-term investments, receivables, long-term investments other than equity instruments, security deposits, and accounts payable.
-Financial assets measured at fair value include long-term investments in equity instruments.
+Financial assets measured at amortized cost include cash and cash equivalents, term deposits, and receivables.
+Financial liabilities measured at amortized cost include cost include accounts payable.
+Financial assets measured at fair value include investments in equity and fixed income securities.